jliu88/analysis_console/README.md

 ##Usage
 Create a script that gives Scatter_by_Category the required parameters.

+###Required parameters
+ds_loc: string location of excel document where data is stored
+metric_list: list of string column titles of metrics that will be plotted.
+List entries must match column titles

+###Optional Parameters
+cat_list: list of string column titles of categories to separate data.
+List entries must match column titles
+col_list: list of colors to separate the categories by.
+Assigned default colors if none is given
+renamer: dict of column titles to rename. e.g. {'Serial Number' : 'SerialNumber', 'Start Date': 'StartDate'}
+xml_loc: string location of xml file
+platform: string title of the platform in the xml file

 Run a bokeh server and point it at the script directory.